-The beauty of the Information Rights Management Service is that once the permissions for the file has been restricted using it, the file access and usage restrictions are then strictly enforced and will be always there, as the permissions are contained within the file itself.
+The beauty of the Information Rights Management Service is that once the permissions for the file have been restricted using it, the file access and usage restrictions are then strictly enforced and will be always there, as the permissions are contained within the file itself.

-IRM can help the organizations to enforce their corporate policy governing the control and dissemination of confidential or proprietary information.
-Simply, Microsoft Office allows the organizations to keep their confidential and classified information to themselves.
+IRM can help organizations to enforce their corporate policy governing the control and dissemination of confidential or proprietary information.
+Simply, Microsoft Office allows organizations to keep their confidential and classified information to themselves.
 Yet, IRM doesn’t guarantee Content from being erased, stolen, or captured and transmitted by malicious programs such as Trojan horses, keystroke loggers, and certain types of spyware.